codsen/codsen/packages/object-merge-advanced/README.md

 ![matching algorithm](https://cdn.rawgit.com/codsen/object-merge-advanced/54bac472/media/object-merge-advanced_algorithm.png)

-A Large number in the centre of a square shows which value prevails.
+A large number in the centre of a square shows which value prevails.

 In the diagram above, the squares show **which value gets assigned to the merge result** — the first object's (marked `1`, pink fields) or second one's (marked `2`, sky blue fields).